smapiot/piral/docs/concepts/I01-architecture.md

 ## Pilet API

-When pilets are setup they receive a special kind of object called the `Pilet API`.
+When pilets are set up, they receive a special kind of object called the `Pilet API`.
 The `Pilet API` gives pilets access to the Piral instance to set up their components accordingly.

 Setting up components may involve setting up dedicated (routes to) pages, tiles on a dashboard, general extensions, modal dialogs, and other components that need to be managed by the Piral instance.